 - 2 large eggs, at room temperature

-- 2 Tbsp lemon zest (about 1 large lemon)
+- 2 Tablespoons lemon zest about 1 large lemon

 - lemon slices and lemon zest for garnish

-Place all ingredients for the frosting in a small bowl and mix using a spoon.
-If the frosting is to firm, place the bowl in the microwave for 10 to 15 seconds until softened.
+- Place all ingredients for the frosting in a small bowl and mix using a spoon.
+If the frosting is too firm, place the bowl in the microwave for 10 to 15 seconds until softened.

 - Wait until the cake has cooled to frost.
 Garnish with lemon slices and lemon zest.
 Keep cake stored covered in the refrigerator.

 - The frosting will firm up in the fridge.
 It can be served with the firm frosting (which is my preference) or take cake out to rest at room temperature 45 minutes before serving.

 - All the ingredients for the cake must be at room temperature before beginning to bake or the coconut oil will harden and won't be evenly distributed in the batter.

 - Make sure to use fresh lemon juice for the cake and frosting or the flavor will be "off".

 - The post above has more tips and suggestions.